-Office furniture, like the office itself, must be adaptable to changing work patterns.
+Office furniture, like the office itself, must adapt to changing patterns of work.
 The Nomos concept is rooted in an earlier foray into furniture design.
-In 1981, when the practice expanded into a new studio, no existing furniture system could provide tables that were adjustable for meetings, drafting or display.
+In 1981, when the practice expanded into a new studio, no existing furniture system could provide tables that might be adjustable for meetings, drafting or display.
 The outcome was a custom-designed table, made in a small production run by a sympathetic workshop.

 “One of the most notable aspects of the Foster Techno project has been the visibility collaborative nature of the work.
 ‘Their performance has been spectacular’, says Foster’s Martin Francis about Techno.
 ‘We would go to a meeting one week and return a week later to find they had already made a complicated prototype,.
 In ten days, they handmade 1 metre of spine’, Foster’s approach is also notable.
 The practice worked on the problem in the same way that hey designed a building … ‘This was our first venture into mass production’, explains Francis.
-‘Although our buildings were a metaphor for mass production, they were in fact craft products.”Lance Knobel, Designers’ Journal, January 1987
+‘Although our buildings were a metaphor for mass production, they were in fact craft products.”

-“The Nomos system can be explained as a layering of zones determined by the ergonomics of sitting and standing, work and storage, lighting power and information.”Norman Foster
+“The Nomos system can be explained as a layering of zones determined by the ergonomics of sitting and standing, work and storage, lighting power and information.”

-“I have chosen to express the Nomos frame in an extrovert way, like a bike, with a vivid palette of colours – a strong red, a vibrant yellow, a rich blue and a brilliant white.”Norman Foster
+“I have chosen to express the Nomos frame in an extrovert way, like a bike, with a vivid palette of colours – a strong red, a vibrant yellow, a rich blue and a brilliant white.”

 - Appointment: 1987